History of Success

 2020 – 2024

-In 2024, the alliance launched the first-ever regional end-use load flexibility collaboration with 10 Northwest utilities.
-Accelerating the integration of load flexibility features in the region’s power grid will bolster the reliability of the energy system serving every resident and business in the Northwest
+In 2024, the alliance launches the first-ever regional end-use load flexibility collaboration with 10 Northwest utilities.
+Accelerating the integration of load flexibility features in the region’s power grid will bolster the reliability of the energy system serving every resident and business in the Northwest.

 For nearly two decades, NEEA leads the region’s Strategic Energy Management (SEM) efforts, in part by pioneering industry-leading practices and techniques and convening utilities and practitioners from inside and outside the region.
 In this period alone, the alliance’s whole building and human-centric approach to eliminating energy waste delivers approximately 50 aMW of energy savings throughout the Northwest.
 With SEM established and embraced throughout the region and country, NEEA hands the program off to the market in 2024.